October 11, 2022

 After about 90 seconds with no response, I was preparing to leave when a woman rounded the corner of the outside of the house.
 She asked me if I was looking for a sello and when I responded in the affirmative, she told me (in Spanish) that the man was sleeping.
 It was after 3 pm – siesta time in Spain.

-He walked over to his artist’s shed and unlocked it, then went to go retrieve a blow torch.
-As he lit his long nose of his torch to melt the wax, he asked me if I was from Germany.
+He walked over to his artist’s shed, unlocked it, and then went to retrieve a blowtorch.
+As he lit the long nose of his torch to melt the wax, he asked me if I was from Germany.
 Man, if I had a Euro for every time someone assumed I was German…

-I thanked him for the stamp and asked if I could offer an donation, but he politely declined.
+I thanked him for the stamp and asked if I could offer a donation, but he politely declined.
 This was his contribution to the Camino and the pilgrims (like himself) who walked it.

 The artist